Microsoft Bing: Child pornography

 A study released in 2019 of Bing Image search showed that it both freely offered up images that had been tagged as illegal child pornography in national databases, as well as automatically suggesting via its auto-completion feature queries related to child pornography.
 This easy accessibility was considered particularly surprising since Microsoft pioneered PhotoDNA, the main technology used for tracking images reported as originating from child pornography.
 Additionally, some arrested child pornographers reported using Bing as their main search engine for new content.
 Microsoft vowed to fix the problem and assign additional staff to combat the issue after the report was released.

 Privacy

-In 2022, France imposed a €60 million fine on Microsoft for privacy law violations using Bing cookies that prevented users rejecting those cookies.
+In 2022, France imposed a €60 million fine on Microsoft for privacy law violations using Bing cookies that prevented users from rejecting those cookies.